-Why people keep eating out of season strawberries and tomatoes if now nature gives us the opportunity to variate our diet and the chance to be more creative in the kitchen?
+Why do people keep eating strawberries and tomatoes in October when nature gives us the opportunity to variate our diet and the chance to be more creative in the kitchen?

-What is now growing naturally is usually better quality, cheaper and locally sourced.
+The reality is that what is growing naturally right now is usually better quality, cheaper and locally sourced.

 What is out of season is always pale, tasteless and expensive.

-That's why I made a list of autumnal fruits and veggies available NOW:
+That's why I made a list of autumnal fruits and veggies available NOW in the UK:

-You can make amazing desserts and cakes with it but if you don't have time, I have the most yummy and super quick snack for a sweet tooth like me:
+You can easily make yummy desserts and cakes with them but if you don't have time, I have a super quick and healthy snack for you:

-Bake it in the oven (or microwave it for 4-5 minutes) and then add cinnamon, honey and your favourite nut butter!
+Bake an apple in the oven (or microwave it for 4-5 minutes) and then add cinnamon, honey and your favourite nut butter!

 This is a link to one of my favourite recipes: